skiptools/skip-sql/README.md

-The SkipSQL module is a dual-platform Skip framework that provides access to sqlite databases in Darwin and Android systems.
+The SkipSQL module is a dual-platform Skip framework that provides access to sqlite database in Darwin and Android systems.

 ## Usage